Agnes H. Chan

 Biography

-Chan received her doctorate in mathematics and joined Northeastern’s faculty in 1977.
-In 2005, Chan led the effort in establishing the interdisciplinary Institute of Information Assurance with the Department of Electrical and Computer Engineering at Northeastern.
-She was also instrumental in Northeastern’s designation by the NSA and the Department of Homeland Security as a Center of Academic Excellence in Information Assurance Education, Research, and Cyber Operations.
+Chan joined Northeastern's faculty in 1977, five years before the university established its computing college.
+In 2005, she led the effort to establish the interdisciplinary Institute of Information Assurance with the Department of Electrical and Computer Engineering at Northeastern.
+She was also instrumental in Northeastern's designation by the NSA and the Department of Homeland Security as a Center of Academic Excellence in information assurance education, research, and cyber operations.

 Chan holds two patents, one on ultrafast pseudorandom sequence generators and another on software-based stream ciphers.
-She has also been widely published in IEEE conferences and journals, and in Crypto and Eurocrypt.
-Her research has been funded by NSA, NSF, DARPA, and telecommunication industries.
-She has served on the IEE Information Theory Society’s board of directors and is currently on the editorial board of the International Journal on Cryptography and Communication.
+She has also been widely published in IEEE conferences and journals, as well as Crypto and Eurocrypt.
+Her research has been funded by the NSA, NSF, DARPA, and telecommunication firms.
+Chan has also served on the IEE Information Theory Society's board of directors and is currently on the editorial board of the International Journal on Cryptography and Communication.

-Chan has been active in promoting women in sciences, in particular.
+Chan has actively promoted women in STEM.
 She was an invited speaker at NSA’s “Women in Mathematics” and “Alumni Mathematicians” at Smith College.
-She is also serving on the Committee for Strategies and Tactics for Recruiting to Improve Diversity and Excellence at Northeastern University.
+She is also serving on Northeastern's Committee for Strategies and Tactics for Recruiting to Improve Diversity and Excellence.